 As with most bus adventures in this region, there was still some confusion and the bus ride itself wasn’t the best.
 But to make it as clear for you as we can in this post, we talk about how to buy tickets, crossing the border and some tips for the bus from Sofia to Skopje!

 Still exploring Sofia before you leave?
-Check out our post on things to do in Sofia, Bulgaria for some ideas on food, sites, and day trips!
+Check out our post on things to do in Sofia, Bulgaria for some ideas on food, sights, and day trips!

 How to Buy a Bus Ticket from Sofia to Skopje